AndrewTapp/solaredgeoptimizers/custom_components/solaredgeoptimizers/docs/internationalization.md

 - **Locale**: The integration passes the Home Assistant language to the API client (both SolarEdge One and legacy backends).
 The **legacy** API uses it to set `locale` and `Accept-Language` (and cookie `SolarEdge_Locale`) on requests, so portal responses can follow the user's language.
 When the legacy API returns localized measurement keys (e.g. "Leistung [W]" in German), the integration recognises multiple locale variants and normalises decimal separators so power/current/voltage work in all supported languages.
 The SolarEdge One API returns structured keys (e.g. `power_W`, `voltage_V`) so parsing is locale-independent; the language is still passed for consistency.

+## Behaviour vs translations

+Sensor **translation keys** are unchanged when aggregation rules change (e.g. last measurement rollups, lifetime portal guards): entity names still come from `entity.sensor.*.name` in each locale file.
+New behaviour is documented in English in the wiki and README.

 ## What is not translated (by design)

 - **Log messages**: All log text is in English for consistency and debugging.